Archery Range Finder Roundup

 Leupold Full Draw

 This is Leupold’s first traditional style archery rangefinder, and shares the same housing as their popular RX-800i series.
 The Leupold Full Draw features 5x magnification and is capable of giving angle compensated readings out to 175 yards.
 This Leupold rangefinder has a black LCD display and three different reticle options you can choose from.
 The most unique feature of the Full Draw is it Trophy Scale mode that lets you program a set of brackets from 10” to 60” which help in judging animal or rack size.
 These units are also equipped with an adjustable diopter to enable you to adjust the reticle/display to your eyes.
 The Full Draw features last target priority to aid in ranging through cover such as twigs or grass and also comes with a scan mode for ranging multiple animals or moving targets.
-The Full Draw fits well into the guidelines we outlined for a good archery rangefinder with its low magnification, last target priority, and angle compensation modes.
-Read Full Review of the Leupold Full Draw.
+The Full Draw fits well into the guidelines we outlined for a good archery rangefinder with its low magnification, last target priority, and angle compensation modes; so definitely a one to look at for Leupold fans.
+Read Full Review or Buy Now

 Nikon Archer’s Choice Max

 Despite the Max designation this unit is older and has less overall range than the new Archer’s Choice.
 The Nikon Archer’s Choice Max version is built on the same housing as the Riflehunter 1000 and features the same auto adjusting gray LCD to orange LED lit display.
 These units have both first and last target priority modes allowing the user to set which target they want to display in the case of a split reading, the nearest or the farthest; generally bowhunters prefer the last target so the unit will ignore obstructions like weeds or branches.
 This rangefinder can also display angle compensated readings and features a scan mode for multiple targets.
 These units also come with 6x magnification and have a maximum range of 200 yards or meters.
 Read Full Review or Buy Now